Donrwalsh/curiouser-paradox/README.md

 This section will talk through the necessary considerations for standing up and running a local or containerized copy of each of the big 3 primary parts of this project.
 These three parts (Frontend, Backend and Database) combine together to create the entire website itself.
 If only a subset of them are running or any of them are misconfigured then the website will not work properly.

+### Prerequisites

+Each of the big 3 can be run locally or as a container.
+For development, I prefer running the Frontend and Backend locally with the database running as a container.
+(I actually use the dev-server's database, more on that later.)

+If you intend to use a **Local Setup** for either the Frontend or the Backend, then you'll need [NodeJS](https://nodejs.org/en/) installed on your system.
+I'm using `v18.15.0`.
+In addition, you're going to want the Node Package Manager or [npm](https://www.npmjs.com/) as well, and I'm using `v9.5.0`

+If you intend to use a **Containerized Setup** for any of the big 3, then you'll need [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).
+I'm using versions `24.0.6` and `2.23.0` respectively, but that shouldn't matter a whole lot.

 ### Frontend

-**Decision Point**: Are you planning on running the Frontend locally or in a container?

 #### Local Setup

-In order to run the Frontend locally, you'll need [NodeJS](https://nodejs.org/en/) installed on your system.
-I'm using `v18.15.0`.
-In addition, you're going to want the Node Package Manager or [npm](https://www.npmjs.com/) as well, and I'm using `v9.5.0`

-With npm available you can now run two important commands:
+With npm available on your system, you can run two important commands:

 - \>`npm install` _(This populates the `node_modules` folder based on the project's `package.json` file)_
 - \>`npm run start` _(This runs the frontend application using `ng serve` which rebuilds on file changes)_